Koushik25022005/Final-RAG-Project/README.md

 1. Create a python Virtual Environment usings the following commands below `python -m venv <venv_name>`
    `source <venv_name>/bin/activate`
-or if you are using Windows\n
+or if you are using Windows
    `python -m venv <venv_name>` `.<venv_name>\Scripts\activate`
 2. Installing the requirements